Guinness gives you strength - and better hearing!

 Up until recently, Guinness was given to patients in recovery to build up their strength and now, apparently, it replaces lost iron, which helps patients with hearing difficulties.
 The research was published in the Journal of American Medicine.

 It seems Guinness has a beneficial impact when drunk, providing much-needed iron that may help to prevent deafness.

 The research conducted at Pennsylvania State University found that high levels of iron help stop hearing loss.
 The study of more than 300,000 people found a link between iron deficiency anemia (IDA) and hearing loss.
 More than 30 percent of the world’s population is anemic and needs more iron and is in danger of hearing loss.

 Pennsylvania State University researchers found a lack of the mineral can cause sensorineural hearing loss – damage to the cochlea or nerve pathways.
 They also discovered it could also cause conductive hearing loss – problems with the bones in the middle of the ear.

 Study author Kathleen Schieffer said, “An association exists between IDA in adults and hearing loss.

 “The next steps are to better understand this correlation and whether promptly diagnosing and treating IDA may positively affect the overall health status of adults with hearing loss.”

-Iron tablets do not help, recent research showed, due to DNA damage to blood vessels.
+Iron tablets do not help, research showed, due to DNA damage to blood vessels.
 In that case, Guinness might be a perfectly good substitute.